AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a cow with two legs?
+Did you hear about the guy who invented Lifesavers?

-Lean beef.
+They say he made a mint.
 <!-- JOKE-END -->